alexander-koch/golem/README.md

 	@Getter
 	let myVar = x

-And the variable is accessed like this:
+Therefore the variable is accessed like this:

 	let myClass = MyClass(5)
 	let res = myClass.getMyVar()

 Getter will automatically generate a method returning the value with the name of the variable as prefix.
 In the case above get-MyVar-() is used.
 The same rule applies for the @Setter-annotation.
-The first character of the variable name is converted to upper case.
+The first character of the variable name is converted to upper-case.

 # Syntactic sugar